How Does Raw Honey Compare As A Natural Sweetener To Agave?

 Your best bet is to buy organic blue agave to get the healthiest type.
 Here at Artie’s Harvest, we work closely with local farmers to make sure you get organic blue agave directly from the farmers who harvest it.

 We work with farmers who connect with agave growers in Jalisco, Mexico who make sure safe growing practices are carefully followed.

-So, the verdict: Honey and agave are both great sweeteners, but only a couple of tablespoons per day is all you need to enjoy their benefits.
+The verdict: Honey and agave are both great natural sweeteners, but only a couple of tablespoons per day is all you need to enjoy their wide variety of benefits.

 At Artie’s Harvest, we care about our bees.
 We always make sure our honey is raw, preserving all its essential nutrients and health benefits.

 Our organic honeys aren’t ultra-filtered like most types of honey on the market.
 Instead, we keep in all the pollen, propolis, and other goodies from the hive.